grimmash/grimmash.github.io/_posts/2021-11-01-rotating-gears-of-hate.md

 # Troubleshooting

 If something is not working right, check each step from the beginning.
 It may take a few tries to get this right.
 I had to try about 3 times to get it all working.
-I ran into issues at most steps, and have tried to explain as much as I can here.
-If you get stuck, wither take a break an/or just start over.
+I ran into issues at most steps, and have tried to explain as much as I can here without going into insane depth.
+If you get stuck, either take a break an/or just start over.
 Test this before you use it, and if you add sound, test as a player!

 Good luck and have fun!